hubtype/botonic-examples/example-nlu/README.md

 Each example should be defined in single line and should be separated of the next one by a newline.

-> **Note:** Take into account that in order to train deep learning models, the more example the better your neural network will perform.
-For the sake of this example we have added 50 examples per intent, but they could be insufficient.
+> **Note:** Take into account that in Deep Learning models, the more examples you train with, the better the neural network will perform.
+For the sake of this example, we have added 50 examples per intent (but they could be insufficient).

 Once you have defined all the examples for every intent, we are going to proceed with the model creation.